 Once Giovanni’s political advantage waned, the marriage was declared null, on the grounds of Giovanni’s impotence.
 The latter claimed that Alexander had an incestuous relationship with Lucrezia, and accused Cesare of the murder of his own brother, Giovanni Borgia.

 Alexander found Italy to be a boiling pot of nobleman, squabbling with each other for bits and pieces around the Papal States.
-In the south, the Kingdom of Naples dominated, and in the north, the Romagna lords did what they pleased, while the Venetians were THE sea power in Europe.
+In the south, the Kingdom of Naples dominated, and in the north, the Romagna lords did what they pleased, while the Venetians remained the unchallenged sea power in Europe.

 Not everyone believed Alexander to be an old pervert dressed in the tidy pontifical cassock.
 Machiavelli for example, a Florentine politician and the author of the famous treatise on ruling, The Prince.
 He defended Rodrigo’s success, saying it was based in a strategy to weaken Naples, Venice and the Romagna lords, together with the Orsini and the Colonnesi, Rome’s dominant families.